 The world loves a good tortilla – and for good reason.
 They’re soft and convenient – not to mention endlessly versatile.
-Humble yet hardworking, flour tortilla (wheat) can be transformed into cheesy quesadillas and hearty burritos or reveal their sweeter side with a nut butter and fruit filling.
+Flour tortilla (wheat) can be transformed into cheesy quesadillas and hearty burritos or reveal their sweeter side with a nut butter and fruit filling.
 With such broad appeal, it’s little surprise that there’s strong and steady demand for tortillas in the global market, valued at USD 8.5 billion.

 There are naturally some regional differences within the tortilla market, particularly in the US.
 There, the growing Hispanic population initially drove their popularity.
 But today, across the board (and the globe) the tortilla’s convenience factor is driving demand.